 If any chemical is transferred to another container, the new or secondary container must be labeled.
-The label on the secondary container must contain the same information required for the label on the original container.
+The label on the secondary container must contain the same information required for the label on the original container along with the date the chemical was added to the secondary container and the name of the person responsible for the secondary container.
 There are several acceptable methods to label a secondary container: